harrybin/harrybin.github.io/src/content/blog/webApp_Internationalization.md

 This common usage has three big disadvantages in my eyes:
 1. the name of the translation method does not tell you anything </br>
   :arrow_right: **give it a speaking name** </br>
-  In times of typescript and getting intellisense and code completion there are no longer arguments for lazy developers to created method names and variables names consisting of one or few characters only.
+  In times of typescript and getting intellisense and code completion there are no longer arguments for lazy developers to created method names and variable names consisting of one or few characters only.
 2. there is a key passed as string to the translate method </br>
   :arrow_right: **"magic strings" are not refactoring safe, get rid of them** (how to solve this I'll show further down)</br>
   Such "magic string" usages get broken when changing them.
 Imagine you are working in a large project and like to rename such a magic string key `helloWorldGreeting` to e.g. `helloWorld`.